grant-newsham/FinalProject/Section_2.md

 The new element used: polygon
 The {polygon} element defines a closed shape consisting of a set of connected straight line segments.
 The last point is connected to the first point.

 For the roof I created a triangle by specifying 3 different vertices within the svg container.
+Three straight lines connect at the specified vertices that relate to their 2D coordinates within the container.
+Connecting them in order of vertex speicified, ulitmately connecting the final one to the first.
+This can be used for more than just triangles.
+You can create a many lines as you want to make any shap you desire.

+For the rest of the church I used rectangles to create it.
+I labeled what each set of rectangles was used for.
+I set their position in the container using the labels x and y.